 Local assessment of skills and knowledge

-After the review of the applications, suitable candidates will be invited to Frankfurt for an assessment of skills and knowledge including an interview and a brief written test.
+After the review of the applications, suitable candidates will be invited to Frankfurt for an assessment of skills and knowledge including an interview and a brief oral test.
 The aim of the interview by members of the Faculty of Medicine is to specifically address the candidate's background knowledge and motivation.
 Initially, the candidate shortly presents the Bachelor thesis.
-The interview and the written test examine the existing and essential knowledge in subjects such as biochemistry, cell biology, genetics, molecular biology and physiology.
+The interview and the oral test examine the existing and essential knowledge in subjects such as biochemistry, cell biology, genetics, molecular biology and physiology.

 Successful candidates must have a final grade of 2.5 or better, calculated from the grade of the bachelor degree (51%) and the grade of the local assessment (49%).
 Candidates will be informed via email, usually within one week after the local assessment.